JuanSebastianGB/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 4. [I can only go one way.
 I've not got a reverse gear](4-print_rev.c) - Write a function that prints a string, in reverse, followed by a new line.
 5. [A good engineer thinks in reverse and asks himself about the stylistic consequences of the components and systems he proposes](5-rev_string.c) - Write a function that reverses a string.
 6. [Half the lies they tell about me aren't true](6-puts2.c) - Write a function that prints every other character of a string, starting with the first character, followed by a new line.
+7. [Winning is only half of it.
+Having fun is the other half](7-puts_half.c) - Write a function that prints half of a string, followed by a new line.

 ### Resources